pubnub/workshop-raspberrypi/ultrasonic_rangefinder_+_pi__+_pubnub.md

 Our device, when completed, will act as a proximity alarm by publishing alert data and distance to a webpage, which can be accessed on any browser-capable device.

 To get there, the overall design of our device has to accomplish 3 main tasks:

   1. Find the range of an object with a pulse of ultrasonic waves
   2. Keep track of when an object enters its proximity
   3. Publish range and alarm data over a PubNub channel

-With PubNub and GPIO libraries, this simpler than it seems.
+With PubNub and GPIO libraries, this is simpler than it seems.

 #####Full Code can be found [here.](https://github.com/pubnub/workshop-raspberrypi/blob/master/examples/rangefinder.py)